Celebs Turn Over Their Instagrams to Black Leaders: What They Said

 Shawn Mendes

-The Canadian crooner -- who was also spotted protesting in Miami -- shared his spotlight with activist and strategist Zyahna Bryant, who took over his Instagram Story.
+The Canadian crooner -- who was also spotted protesting in Miami -- shared his spotlight with activist and strategist Zyahna Bryant, who took over his Instagram Story on Friday.
 The Charlottesville, Virginia, native's work centers on taking down Confederate monuments and educational equity issues.

 "Now is the time to move to action, now is the time to educate ourselves and do the reading, find the local people in your community who are doing anti-racist work," she suggested.
 "Beyond just talking and posting on social media, I think we all have a responsibility to do our part to actually promote change."